datanav/docs/technical/superoffice-tripletex.rst

 SuperOffice Person to Tripletex Contact
 ---------------------------------------
-Before any synchronization can take place, a link between a SuperOffice Person and a Tripletex Contact must be established.

-A new Tripletex Contact will be created from a SuperOffice Person if it is connected to a SuperOffice Sale, Project, or Quotealternative that is synchronized into Tripletex.
+Every SuperOffice Person will be synchronized with a Tripletex Contact.

+If a matching Tripletex Contact already exists, the SuperOffice Person will be merged with the existing one.
+If no matching Tripletex Contact is found, a new Tripletex Contact will be created.

 A SuperOffice Person will merge with a Tripletex Contact if one of the following property combinations match: